kyle-macmillan/netrics/README.md

 Run `chmod og-rw /home/your-name/.netrc`, replacing 'your-name' with the parent directory of the `.netrc` file.

-Run `sudo ./netrics/setup.sh` to update and install dependencies and automate measurements.
+Run `sudo ./netrics/setup.sh` to update and install dependencies.

+Run ` ./netrics/netson.sh` to automate measurements.